-4.9.3 Determination of the base cost of a right in a CFC [paragraph 20(1)(h)(iii)]
+4.9.3 Determination of the base cost of a right in a controlled foreign company [paragraph 20(1)(h)(iii)]

 Paragraph 20 determines the base cost of an asset acquired by a person on or after the valuation date.
 Paragraph 20(1)(h)(iii) determines the base cost of a right in a CFC.